Skip to main content

 Is there a procedure for reporting LGBTQ+-related bias incidents and hate crimes?
 How does the school respond to such incidents?

-Are LGBTQ+ sensitive counseling services available?
+Are LGBTQ+-sensitive counseling services available?

 Yes.
 The Counseling Center is an affirming and confidential space for LGBTQ+ services.
 The Counseling Center promotes a healthy and inclusive community through relationship-building, education, crisis intervention, and support.
 The Counseling Center mission is inspired by the core values of our Jesuit university to encourage life-long learning, development of the whole person, self-reflection, values clarification, and spiritual development in a diverse and changing world.
 The Counseling Center’s scope of services includes depression, anxiety, identity development/exploration, and self-esteem among many others.
-The Counseling Center houses the Coordinator of LGBTQ+ Services position and several corresponding LGBTQ+ affirming programs like In, Out, and In Between Support Group and LGBTQ+ Peer Mentor program, and Prism.
+The Counseling Center houses the Coordinator of LGBTQ+ Services position and several corresponding LGBTQ+ affirming programs like In, Out, and In Between Support Group, LGBTQ+ Peer Mentorship program, and Prism.

 Does the University Student Insurance Policy cover services for transgender students?

 Yes!
-The student health insurance policy is through United HealthCare and it does cover services for transgender students.
+The student health insurance policy is through United Healthcare, and it does cover services for transgender students.
 Questions regarding how to enroll can be directed to Student Health Services at 410-617-5055.
-Benefit questions should be referred to the insurance Broker, RCM&D, Paige Fritze at pfritze@rcmd.com.
+Benefit questions should be referred to the insurance broker – RCM&D – representative Paige Fritze at pfritze@rcmd.com.

 What facilities are available to transgender individuals?